aws-samples/aws-tools-for-babylonjs-editor/CONTRIBUTING.md

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

-1. You are working against the latest source on the *mainline* branch.
+1. You are working against the latest source on the *main* branch.
 2. You check existing open and recently merged pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.